 Introduction: The study of dance and cognitive abilities is a common research topic today, as well as many studies and articles on the aspects of physical activity and cognitive relationships.
-Studying the topic is essential, as the two components actively influence our performance and quality of life, regardless of gender, age, or
+Studying the topic is essential, as the two components actively influence our performance and quality of life, regardless of gender, age, or education

 Objective: To examine the effect of dancing activities has a beneficial effect on motor and cognitive abilities.
 Furthermore, to investigate the interaction of dance and dementia.
 Researching exercise programs that do not worsen or accelerate the processes associated with aging, but help to stagnate dementia at that time.

 Method: For analysis, we used an overview of English and Hungarian studies focusing on dance and dementia from Google Scholar and Research Gate.

 Results: According to most research articles, various dance therapies have an impact on cognitive abilities, and studies have shown that dancing exercise programs (either in pairs or solo) do not impair the health of people with dementia.
 Many studies do not provide accurate test data, which would be extremely important as further research is conducted.

 Conclusions: First, there is a significant relationship between cognitive function and physical activity.
 On the other hand, there are no specific procedures, exercise programs, or measurement methods that can improve dementia.

 THE ROLE OF DANCE AND MOVEMENT THERAPIES IN STRESS MANAGEMENTViews:315

 A popular research topic these days is the relationship between health and physical activity.
 Countless health maintenance programs help an individual to achieve the benefits provided by physical activity.
 Numerous articles describe the benefits the physical activity.
 Still, the effect of dance and movement therapies on stress management for children, young adults, middle-aged, and elderly are less likely investigated.